-The Classification Office ensures the Minister is kept informed in a timely manner on all significant matters for which the Classification Office has responsibility.
-The Classification Office acknowledges the importance of keeping the Minister informed of the Classification Office's activities, for purposes of financial and non-financial accountability, service performance and the Minister being briefed on important matters in the public interest relating to censorship.
+The Classification Office ensures the Minister is kept informed in a timely manner on all significant matters for which the Office has responsibility.
+The Office acknowledges the importance of keeping the Minister informed of the Office's activities for the purposes of financial and non-financial accountability, service performance, and that the Minister is briefed on important matters in the public interest relating to classification matters.

-The Minister acknowledges the importance of keeping the Classification Office informed in a timely manner of any matter of significance to the Classification Office or that could affect the performance of the Classification Office's functions.
+The Minister acknowledges the importance of keeping the Classification Office informed in a timely manner of any matter of significance to the Office, or that could affect the performance of the Office's functions.